idugalic/digital-restaurant/PITCHME.md

 #### Eventsourcing drawbacks

+@ul

 - There is a learning curve because its a different way to write your business logic
 - Events will change shape over time
 - Forces you to use the CQRS pattern

-Consider using event sourcing within 'core subdomain' only!
+- Consider using event sourcing within 'core subdomain' only

+@ulend

 +++
 @transition[none]